Introduction

 The Fall of the Berlin Wall

-The fall of the Berlin Wall was a defining moment in history, symbolizing the end of the Cold War and the reunification of Germany.
+collapse of Berlin Wall was a momentous event in history; ending the Cold War and united Germany’s reunification.
 It was the result of various factors:

-• Changing Soviet Policies: With Mikhail Gorbachev’s rise to power in the USSR, policies of openness and reform, known as “glasnost” and “perestroika,” were implemented.
-This led to a more liberal atmosphere and a desire for change.
+- Changing Soviet Policies: When Mikhail Gorbachev came to power in the USSR the ideologies of openness and regeneration called glasnost and perestroika was introduced.
+Which resulted in a liberal environment and a desire for change.

 The Historic Moment: November 9th, 1989